 Less than half an hour later, the bok choy leaves were tender and the chicken inside was cooked through with all the flavors from the spices and coconut cream.
 Delicious!

-- a knob of ginger, peeled and grated
+- one-inch knob ginger - peeled and grated

 - patis (fish sauce)